 The standards of competence that have to be met by VTS personnel are defined in a series of model courses.
 The model courses address the competences and the training required to achieve the standards for the knowledge, skills and attitudes required for each qualification and role to be performed.

 The model courses provide information on the structure, conduct, monitoring and assessment of training for VTS personnel.
 This includes suggested course requirements, intake limitations, training staff requirements, facilities, equipment, and references required to successfully implement VTS training.
 The courses provide a detailed teaching syllabus for each element included in the training.
 The level of competence expected for each of the training elements is also provided.

+The model courses also provide information on the suggested facilities and equipment required to successfully implement VTS training.

 Guidance is also provided on the effective evaluation and assessment of trainees and the qualifications of instructors, facilitators, supervisors and assessors.

 Recognition of prior learning

-Depending on the prior training and experience of a candidate, it may be possible to provide exemptions from a module or subject elements within a VTS Model course.
+Depending on the prior training and experience of a candidate, it may be possible to provide exemptions from a module or subject elements within a VTS model course.
 The accredited training organisation delivering the approved model course should assess a candidates prior learning.

 Various assessment methods are available to provide an accurate measure of the candidate’s prior learning.
 A combination of methods may be needed to ensure that all aspects of prior learning are taken into account.

-When the prior learning assessment indicates the candidate has the necessary competence, then no training is required for that particular subject.
+When the prior learning assessment indicates the candidate has achieved the necessary competence, then no training is required for the particular subject(s) for which existing competency has been proved by means of evidence.
 However, where the assessment indicates that the competence levels are not being met, then appropriate training should be given.